 “There is no better use for this contribution.
 The work that AFTD is doing in terms of research support, advocacy, caregiver support and education is truly inspirational.
 We are proud and honored to be part of the solution.”
 Susan Laden

 The Suzy Fund

 This fund honors Susan Marley Newhouse.
 As her language failed her, she didn’t need words to make herself understood.
 Her kindness, generosity and high spirits made everyone she met feel good and to this day her smile lights up a room!

-The Mike Walter Fund for Research
+The Mike Walter Catalyst Fund

 “After my husband Mike passed away in 2006, I made a promise to continue to search for answers about the disease that took his life while he was with us and upon his passing.
 I thought originally the reason for that promise was about him and my love for him.
 But I was wrong.
 It’s about the ones that come after, our children, our grandchildren and the countless others who are searching for answers.”